Q: WHAT IS AN NA?

 Q: WHAT TYPES OF PAYMENTS ARE ACCEPTED?

 A: At this time it is possible to register on-line at the school's website through PayPal at www.medprep.com using credit/debit cards or placing an eCheck for approval.
 At the school you can pay with credit/debit, cashier's or personal checks, tuition vouchers from government agencies, facility-business checks, or by cash.

 A: Vouchers are tuition confirmation to pay notices from government agencies, including but not limited to DSHS, an Employment Security Department, Dept. of Vocational Rehabilitation, Service Alternatives, or public & private health care institutions, employment agencies and other back to work programs.

 Q: CAN I MAKE PAYMENTS?

-A: You either have to pay-in-full ($725.00) at the time of registration or the reservation fee of $150.00 and the tuition balance of $575.00 within 14 days of the reservation.
+A: You either have to pay-in-full ($725.00) at the time of registration or the reservation fee of $150.00 and the tuition balance of $575.00 within 14 days following the date of registration (or) by the first day of class, whichever comes first.
 This is a college-level course taught in a private sector governed by Washington State as a preferred training vendor and requires payment of the tuition to attend.

 Q: HOW OLD DO I HAVE TO BE TO ATTEND THE PROGRAM?